 Each sector of society has its defining principle.
 For the political sector it is force: people go to government for protection; they want government to use its force on their behalf.
-For the moral-cultural sector it is the mystery of meaning for the human condition: what does life mean and what should we do to give our own lives meaning?
+For the moral-cultural sector it is the mystery of meaning for the human condition: what does life mean and what should we do together to give our own lives meaning?
 For the economic sector it is trust: people may choose a business for products based upon an advertising message; they continue to patronize a supplier only upon a relationship of trust.

 1Hamilton, Madison, Jay, The Federalist Papers, Mentor, p.
 271